kbat/docs/analysis/bestprac/memory.md

 Valgrind has a performance profiler called [callgrind](http://valgrind.org/docs/manual/cl-manual.html).
-Its purpose, like IgProf, is to analyze how much time is spent in each function.
+Its purpose is to analyze how much time is spent in each function.
 As we have already discussed, being a deterministic tool every single function of your program is trapped and captured, which makes the tool very precise, but also very slow.